 A good starting point is to identify our healthy coping techniques.
 These can include hobbies such as yoga and cooking, and habits such as reading before bed and practicing self care.
 When we’re faced with an increase in stressors, it's important to make sure that we also increase these healthy coping resources, so that we can stay emotionally balanced.

-Here are some areas we suggest you focus on.
+Here are some areas we suggest you focus on, take a look at the following links.
 Within each, try and find which coping techniques work best for you, as you’ll be more likely to stick to them:

-• Worry management– it’s easy to get into a cycle of worry when you’re stressed, so to combat this you can use a technique called ‘Worry Time’ – setting aside time to worry about it later so it doesn't interfere with your day
+It’s easy to get into a cycle of worry when you’re stressed, so to combat this you can use a technique called ‘Worry Time’ – setting aside time to worry about it later so it doesn't interfere with your day.